Thanjavur

 Sentura Anjaneya

 In Lord’s both lotus feet ‘thandai’ is seen.
 There is a decorative chain near the knee adorning His right lotus feet.
-While a demon is seen trapped under the Lord’s left lotus feet His right lotus feet is seen firm on the ground.
+While a demon is seen trapped under the Lord’s left lotus feet His right lotus feet are seen firm on the ground.
 Lord is wearing a loincloth and girdle made of a triple string of muJja-grass.
 His bracelet adorning right hand is raised and is showing ‘abhaya mudra’, and is showering blessings on His devotees.
-His bracelet adorning left hand is seen resting on His bosom.
+His bracelet adorning his left hand is seen resting on His bosom.
 Decorative ornament is seen on His bosom.
 His long raised tail goes above His head and ends near His left shoulder with a small turn.
 A Small bell is also seen at the end of the tail.
 The Lord is wearing kundalam [ear-studs] which are touching His shoulders.
-Neatly combed ‘sheka’ tied in a knot could be seen on the top of the head.
+Neatly combed ‘ sheka’ tied in a knot could be seen on the top of the head.

 Experience